Konoe Tadahiro

-Prince Senior first rank Konoe Tadahiro (近衛 忠熙), son of Motosaki, was a kugyō or Japanese court noble of the late Edo period (1603–1868).
-He held a regent position kampaku from 1862 to 1863.
+Prince Konoe Tadahiro (近衛 忠熙), was a Japanese court noble who served in the regent position kampaku from 1862 to 1863.

+He was the eldest son of Konoe Motosaki.
 His consort was Shimazu Kyoko, an adopted daughter of Shimazu Narioki, tenth head of Satsuma Domain.
-With her he had sons Tadafusa and Atsumaro, who was later adopted by Tadafusa as his son.
-He adopted a daughter of Shimazu Nariakira, named Atsuko or Atsuhime, who was a daughter of the Shimazu Imaizumi branch.
+With her he had a son Tadafusa.
+After his son's death he adopted his grandson Atsumaro as heir.
+He also adopted a daughter of Shimazu Nariakira, named Atsuko or Atsuhime, who was a daughter of the Shimazu Imaizumi branch.
 After adoption Atsuhime changed her name to Fujiwara no Fumiko, and later she became a consort of Tokugawa Iesada and took the name Tenshōin.
 Following the Meiji Restoration, he was granted the title of prince.